wox080xow/IMESwitcher/README.md

 # IMESwitcher
 IMESwitcher is a small utility on macOS that allows users to switch input methods using command-line instructions.
 It can be used in conjunction with Mac Built-in Automator and Keyboard shortcuts to achieve the functionality of quickly switching to a specified input method using a keyboard shortcut.
-> The operating system macOS 10.15.7 has been tested and passed.
+> The operating system macOS 10.15.7 has been tested.

+> If you want to switch to a non-ABC IME input method using Automator, it is recommended to include the following steps in your script:
+> 1. First, switch to the ABC IME input method
+> 2. Then add a 0.1-second sleep delay
+> 3. Finally, switch to the desired target input method

 # Installation
 ### Download the source code